-g.
-Set a timeout value for the connection to the LDAP server.
-The LDAPServerMBean.ConnectTimeout attribute for all LDAP Authentication providers has a default value of zero.
-This default setting can result in a slowdown in WebLogic Server execution if the LDAP server is unavailable.
+The connection timeout, specified in the LDAPServerMBean.ConnectTimeout attribute for all LDAP Authentication providers, has a default value of zero.
+This default setting specifies no timeout limit, and can result in a slowdown in WebLogic Server execution if the LDAP servers configured for an LDAP Authentication provider are unavailable.
 In addition, if WebLogic Server has multiple LDAP Authentication providers configured, the failure to connect to one LDAP server may block the use of the other LDAP Authentication providers.

-Oracle recommends that you set the LDAPServerMBean.ConnectTimeout attribute to a non-zero value; for example, 60 seconds.
+Oracle recommends that you set the LDAPServerMBean.ConnectTimeout attribute on the LDAP Authentication provider to a non-zero value; for example, 60 seconds.
 You can set this value via either the WebLogic Server Administration Console or WLST.
 You can also set this value in the config.xml file by adding the following configuration parameter for the LDAP Authentication provider: